-The current state-of-the-art software solution for speeding up deep learning computation is to integrate kernel libraries like Intel® Math Kernel Library for Deep Neural Networks (Intel® MKL DNN) and Nvidia*’s CuDNN into deep learning frameworks.
-These kernel libraries offer a runtime performance boost on specific hardware targets through highly-optimized kernels and other operator-level optimizations.
+The current State-of-the-Art software solution for deep learning computation is to integrate kernel libraries such as Intel® Math Kernel Library for Deep Neural Networks and Nvidia*’s CuDNN into deep learning frameworks.
+These kernel libraries offer a performance boost during runtime on specific hardware targets through highly-optimized kernels and other operator-level optimizations.

 However, kernel libraries have three main problems: